aleph2c/miros/doc/glossary.rst

       your design.
 This search is handled by the miros package, but your code will run a lot slower than it needs to.

+      If you find yourself doing this, consider refacting your code using the :ref:`reminder pattern<patterns-reminder-here>`.

    Artificial Event
       An artificial event is an event which is made within your active object and posted to itself.
 An example of an artificial event would be a :term:`one shot<One Shot>`.
 It is called `artificial` because it is not an event that came from outside of the active object in an asynchronous way.

+      The :ref:`reminder pattern<patterns-reminder-here>` also uses artificial
+      events.

    Initialization Event
       The initialization (init) event, is an :term:`internal event<Internal